Glove Break In

 Once damp enough, glove is removed and rid of excess water

-Damp, shaped glove is wrapped and hung to dry
+Damp, shaped glove is wrapped and hung to dry (24-48 hours)

-Dry glove is inspect, necessary steps repeated
+Dry glove is inspect, steps are repeated if necessary

 Dry glove with final shape is fully conditioned